Carreau/phd-dissertation/parts/part1.rst

     \Delta P = \gamma \left(\frac{1}{R_1}+\frac{1}{R_2}\right)

 Where :math:`{R_1}` and :math:`{R_2}` are the principal curvatures radius which are equal in the case of sphere.
-This technique allow for the measure of tension on liposome or cortical tension of cell using aspiration :cite:`Chaigne2013a`.
+This technique allow for the measure of tension on liposome or cortical tension of cell using aspiration :cite:`Chaigne2013a`, :cite:`Maitre2012`.

 .. figure:: /figs/Cell-Surface-tension.png
     :alt: nothing
     :width: 40%

     Surface tension govern doublet shape,  adapted from :cite:`Maitre2012`.
-    The equilibrium of forces on the contact line govern the angle of contact.
+    The equilibrium of forces on the contact line govern the angle of contact :math:`2.\theta`. :math:`\omega` correspond to the adhesion tension between the two cells, :math:`\gamma_{cm}` correspond to the cortex tension between the cell and  the medium, :math:`\gamma_{cc}` correspond to the cortex tension between the two cells.

 When more than two regions of space are in contact with each other at the same location, they form a contact line.
 The displacement of this contact line often